TiylerGratz/portfolio/index.md

 - Developed a C# web scraper to extract information from Wikipedia and store it in structured JSON format.
 - Upgraded existing software by integrating modern technologies, enhancing efficiency and long-term support.

+2024 – 2025 ● St. Thomas Robotics Club
+- Worked with a team to design, build, and program an FRC (FIRST Robotics Competition) robot in just three days, which is typically done in six weeks, demonstrating strong time management and problem-solving skills under pressure.
+- Helped prototype and develop key components of the robot in a fast-paced environment, using technical skills and creativity to complete the project successfully within a tight deadline.

 2023 – 2025 ● Math Tutor, University of St. Thomas, St. Paul, MN
 - Tutored college students in mathematics, helping them grasp complex concepts and improve their academic performance, resulting in increased confidence and success in